JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `createColony`

-Overload of the simpler `createColony`.
-Creates a new colony in the network with a variety of options.
-Note that the token ownership (if there is one) should be transferred to the newly created colony Additionally token can optionally support `mint` as defined in `ERC20Extended` Support for `mint` is mandatory only for the Meta Colony Token
+Overload of the simpler `createColony` -- creates a new colony in the network with a variety of options

+*Note: For the colony to mint tokens, token ownership must be transferred to the new colony*

 **Parameters**